op07n/XiaomiADBFastbootTools/README.md

 2. Enable USB debugging in Android.

-    * MIUI: Go to Settings > Additional settings > Developer options and enable USB debugging.
+    * MIUI: Go to Settings > Additional settings > Developer options and enable USB debugging as well as USB debugging (Security settings).
     * Android One: Go to Settings > System > Developer options and enable USB debugging.

 3. Connect your device to your computer and launch the application.
 The device will ask for authorisation right away, which you have to allow.